ImageVisioner/ClickMeIR/README.md

 We will release a annotation tool.

 **Note**
 *Our interactive platform is designed based on **MatLab App Designer**.
-This is a new object-oriented GUI design platform.
+This is a new **OOP** GUI design platform.
 Please learn how to use this platform before using it.*